DokimiCU/Exile/README.md

 Health:

 Animals:
 -occassional function animals.hq_attack_eat(self,prty,tgtobj) crash . api.lua:387: attempt to perform arithmetic on field 'height' (a nil value).
-From darkasthaan spider (placeholder solution in place, seems to work okay)
+From darkasthaan spider (not sure if still happens since overhauled mobs)
 -some spiders were getting nil energy (from egg spawning? maybe only in dev, not happening now?)